 Each section can be walked independently or linked to the others to make a total walk of approximately 3 miles.
-As from 2012, while in Little Alne you can now take tea and cakes at the Truly Scrumptious Tea Rooms at the craft centre between 10am and 3pm.

 - Walk4 A circular walk of about 6 miles starting and finishing at the Kings Head in Aston Cantlow, going through Newnham then along the canal to Wootton Wawen and back along the river to Aston Cantlow.